 Understanding Algorithmic Trading

 Algorithmic trading is the process of executing buy and sell orders using automated pre-programmed trading instructions.
 These instructions, based on various parameters such as price, time, and volume, are formulated into algorithms that enable rapid and precise trade execution.
-Unlike traditional manual trading, where human judgment plays a central role, algorithmic trading relies on mathematical models and statistical analysis to make trading decisions.
+Unlike traditional manual trading, where human judgment plays a central role, algo trading relies on mathematical models and statistical analysis to make trading decisions.

 The Key Components of Algorithmic Trading